Best Bets for Chemical Engineering

 Contains citations, abstracts and some full-text to more than 5,000 engineering journals, conferences and reports.
 Subject coverage includes chemical and process engineering, computers and data processing, applied physics, electronics and communications as well as civil and mechanical engineering.

 The Library's subscription to CSA On Demand includes the following areas: construction and engineering; electrical; energy; environmental; health and safety; mechanical and industrial equipment; quality and business management systems.
 We do not have access to the Information Technology and Telecommunication standards.
-The platform provides read-only access to the fulltext, and .pdfs can be downloaded for offline reading.
+The platform provides read-only access to the fulltext, and .pdfs can be downloaded on campus for offline reading.

 A gateway to several scientific, applied science, technical and engineering-related databases, collections, and services, chiefly Compendex and Inspec.
 Updated weekly.